chapfohn/Arduino_RCtime/README.md

 Arduino_RCtime
 ==============
-Development from RUntime from BasicStamp digital solution for reading resisting sensors.
+Development of RCtime from BasicStamp digital solution for reading resisting sensors.

+Code in parallel to ADC measurement of same sensor, check for stability.